 According to Discover Small Business Watch, 47 percent of consumers surveyed say they are more likely to use a small business that has a Web site.
 Despite the fact that so many customers put stock in a Web site, most small businesses don’t have one.
 Discover Small Business Watch also found from a survey of small business owners that only 45 percent had a company Web site.

-“A Web site is practically a necessity for attracting new customers in today’s marketplace, but many small business owners haven’t made the time or found the resources to create one,” said David C. Smitherman, BBB President & CEO.
+“A Web site is practically a necessity for attracting new customers in today’s marketplace, but many small business owners haven’t made the time or found the resources to create one,” said Joan Coughlin, BBB spokesperson.
 “Depending on your business and current online presence, a Web site might just be the key to surviving and even thriving in this tough economy.”

 Small business owners should ask themselves the following questions when considering whether or not Web site development should become a priority: